flexxui/flexx/new_model.md

 ### In-line reactions

-Reactions can be written in just one line of code while initializing a model.
+Reactions can be written in just one line of code while initializing a component.
 This helps keeping your code compact and declarative.
 The color label example above could thus also be written as:

 ```py